 Ravena is a very small village located in the state of New York.
 With a population of 3,267 people and two constituent neighborhoods, Ravena is the 439th largest community in New York.

-Ravena is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ravena is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Ravena who work in office and administrative support (14.51%), sales jobs (9.96%), and management occupations (9.41%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Ravena is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Ravena is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Ravena who work in office and administrative support (13.89%), management occupations (9.83%), and sales jobs (8.11%).

 Also of interest is that Ravena has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Ravena are slightly less educated than the national average of 21.84% for the average city or town: 15.43% of adults in Ravena have a bachelor's degree or advanced degree
+The percentage of adults in Ravena with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.97% of adults in Ravena have a bachelor's degree or advanced degree.

 Ravena is a somewhat ethnically-diverse village.
 The people who call Ravena home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ravena residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ravena include Irish, German, Polish, and French .
+Important ancestries of people in Ravena include Italian, German, Polish, and English.

 The most common language spoken in Ravena is English.
 Other important languages spoken here include Spanish and French.